-Nu Skin Enterprises, Inc. develops and distributes a comprehensive line of premium-quality beauty and wellness solutions in nearly 50 markets worldwide.
-In 2023, our revenue of \$2.0 billion was primarily generated by our three primary brands: our beauty brand, Nu Skin; our wellness brand, Pharmanex; and our anti-aging brand, ageLOC.
+Nu Skin Enterprises, Inc. develops and distributes a comprehensive line of premium-quality beauty and wellness solutions in approximately 50 markets worldwide.
+In 2022, our revenue of \$2.2 billion was primarily generated by our three primary brands: our beauty brand, Nu Skin; our wellness brand, Pharmanex; and our anti-aging brand, ageLOC.
 We operate in the direct selling channel, primarily utilizing person-to-person marketing to promote and sell our products, including through the use of social and digital platforms.

-In addition to our core Nu Skin business, we also explore new areas of synergistic and adjacent growth through our business arm known as Rhyz Inc. Our Rhyz businesses primarily consist of consumer, technology and manufacturing companies.
-In 2023, the Rhyz companies generated \$216.6 million, or 11%, of our 2023 reported revenue (excluding sales to our core Nu Skin business).
-Rhyz is a key component of our business, and we anticipate its continued growth in the coming years both on an absolute basis and as a percentage of our consolidated revenue.
-These companies enable us to diversify our revenue mix, serve more customers where they shop, and create synergies for our owned and partner brands.
+In addition to our core Nu Skin business, we also explore new areas of growth and opportunity through our strategic investment arm known as Rhyz Inc. Rhyz investments include beauty and wellness product manufacturing companies and other investments.
+In 2022, the Rhyz companies generated \$153.3 million, or 7%, of our 2022 reported revenue (excluding sales to our core Nu Skin business).

-In 2023, we generated approximately 26% of our revenue from the United States (consisting of our Nu Skin United States and Rhyz businesses) and the remainder from our international markets.
-Given the size of our international operations, our results, as reported in U.S. dollars, are often impacted by foreign-currency fluctuations; in 2023, our revenue was negatively impacted 3% from foreign-currency fluctuations compared to 2022.
+In 2022, we generated approximately 24% of our revenue from the United States and approximately 16% from Mainland China.
+Given the size of our international operations, our results, as reported in U.S. dollars, are often impacted by foreign-currency fluctuations; in 2022, our revenue was negatively impacted 5% from foreign-currency fluctuations compared to 2021.
 Our results also can be impacted by global economic, political, demographic and business trends and conditions.